 So, who are you?
 Are you an autonomous decision maker?
 Are you used to making things happen and get frustrated when you have to get others on board first?
 Be critical.
 Board work can be frustrating for those who need to get their fingers into the operational detail of an organisation.
 Having settled that in your mind, you should ask yourself whether you have the capacity to look at the macro issues and risks facing an organisation.
 This can be more difficult than it might initially seem.

 To begin with, you must have a certain character to be an effective board member; you must not be afraid to provide an opinion.
-One of the main reasons you will be appointed to a board is because of your different perspective.
+One of the main reasons you will gain a board directorship is because of your different perspective.
 However, it is of no value at all if no one hears it; you must have enough confidence to deliver your opinion in front of others.

 Equally important is the way that you deliver this opinion.
 A board is a fragile ecosystem and relies upon clear and appropriate communication.
 The Chair should manage this, but it is reliant upon the directors themselves to understand that an autonomous approach to making decisions and providing opinions is not appropriate and can devastate the effectiveness of a board.